Serious Shortage Protocols (SSPs)

 Pharmacy system-specific guidance

-Pharmacy system suppliers have informed PSNC that system-specific guidance will be made available.
-PSNC has offered support to those suppliers developing SSPs guidance.
-Those guides currently available include:
+Pharmacy system suppliers have informed PSNC that system-specific SSP endorsing guidance will be made available and PSNC has offered its support to suppliers in producing such guidance.
+Guides are currently available from:

 - Analyst (Positive Solutions) e-learning.
 The updated Help file for this system also includes SSPs information.*